 What Exactly Is Drop Servicing?

 Drop servicing is the practice of selling a service to a customer for a certain price (for example, $100).
 Then hiring someone else to provide the service for the client at a lesser price ($50), and pocketing the difference without the client knowing you outsourced the project.
 Drop servicing is another term for “service arbitrage.”
 You can arbitrage the price gap between what a client is willing to pay and what you are willing to pay.
-Payment processing is then up to you and you only take on board high-paying clients, to maintain a considerable profit margin.
+Payment processing is then up to you and you can only take on board high-paying clients to maintain a considerable profit margin.

 What is Drop Servicing Model and how does it work?